 Texas is a regulatory state with responsibility for governance of Physician Assistants coming under the Texas State Board of Physician Assistant Examiners as provided for by the Medical Practice Act.
 The Board issues rules and regulations regarding the practice of Physician Assistants and according to the rules, maintains Physician applications for supervision of Physician Assistants.
-Please refer to the following web sites, www.tmb.state.tx.us for more information.
+Please refer to the following web sites, Texas Medical Board for more information.
 Conviction of a felony offense may result in ineligibility to receive licensure in Texas.
 Each case is considered on an individual basis by the state licensing agency.